dezh-tech/mangostr/README.md

 All kind of contribution is highly welcomed.

+You can contribute on source code by checking [open issues](https://github.com/dezh-tech/mongostr/issues?q=is%3Aissue%20state%3Aopen%20).
+Please make sure you post a comment on that specific issue and let everyone aware of that you are working on it.
+You can [open an issue](https://github.com/dezh-tech/mongostr/issues/new?template=Blank+issue) to report a bug or suggest a feature as well.

-Donations and financial support for the development process are possible using Bitcoin and Lightning:
+Also, donations and financial support for the development process is possible using the Bitcoin and the Lightning:

 **on-chain**: